Masterclass Catalog

 This seminar is designed to help you learn about the financial aspects of roles at your organization or company.
 You’ll also gain a deeper understanding of finance in general.

-This seminar is offered by the Department of Finance and the Center for Executive and Professional Development in the Spears School of Business at Oklahoma State University.
+This seminar is offered by the Department of Finance and the Center for the Future of Work in the Spears School of Business at Oklahoma State University.

 Participants earn up to 0.3 continuing education units (CEUs) depending on the length of the program.